Calculatorbudy Official Logo

 • The day of ovulation

-Having sex every day or every other day during this 5-6 day fertile window maximizes the presence of healthy sperm.
+Having sex every day or every other day during this 5 to 6 day fertile window maximizes the presence of healthy sperm.

 Signs and Symptoms of Ovulation